amberstar/State/Docs/CodegenGuide.md

 ### Protocol inheritance
 There are two ways you can specify a protocol inherits from other protocols.

-1. Set one protocol entity as the parent of another protocol entity in the inspector of the child entitiy.
+1. Set one protocol entity as the parent of another protocol entity in the inspector of the child entity.
 2. Use the `State.Type` key on a protocol entity to specify additional protocols.
 These are entered as a comma separated list.
 For example if you want your protocol to also inherit from `CustomStringConvertible` and `CustomDebugStringConvertible` you would enter `CustomStringConvertible, CustomStringConvertible` as the value for
 `State.Type` on the protocol entity.